wp-plugins/cookillian/readme.txt

 * GoDaddy 4GH Hosting: Visit GoDaddy's __Hosting Control Center__ -> __Content__ -> __Programming Languages__
 * HostGator: Add `Action application/x-hg-php53 /cgi-sys/php53` and `AddHandler application/x-hg-php53 .php` to the `.htaccess` file
 * Bluehost: Add `AddHandler application/x-httpd-php53 .php` to the `.htaccess` file (Note: may require a support request/ticket to enable PHP 5.3)

+= Will this plugin make my website entirely compliant? =

+The plugin is to assist with compliance, but it may not be a full-stop solution.

+For example, this plugin will stop WordPress and any other WordPress plugins you've installed from setting a cookie.
+But, if there's Javascript used on your website, they may still set cookies that are beyond the control of Cookillian.
+Google Analytics is probably the most common one, but other things like _Share on Facebook_ or _Share on Twitter_ buttons could set their own cookies.

+That's why there's the option within the plugin to include JavaScript in the header/footer if the visitor has agreed to receiving cookies - you'd need to remove that JavaScript from your website, and add it to the plugin option instead.

+Cookillian will also list which cookies it has detected (including ones set by JavaScript).
+There are also extensions for browsers that will help you see which cookies have managed to get past Cookillian.
+Google Chrome users can use the _Developer Tools_ from the Menu bar as well.

+If you have any cookie that are required for your website to operate, ie., a cookie that stores products placed in a shopping cart, you can set these in the plugin's __Cookies__ page as well.

+= The alert has disappeared after I clicked "No", how do I get it back? =

+You can reset your preference by adding `?cookillian_resp=2` to any URL of your website, such as `www.example.co.uk/?cookillian_resp=2`.
+Naturally, you can add this as a link on, for example, the Privacy Policy page to make it easier for visitors.

+= How do I know if it is working? =

+On the __Settings__ page, under the heading __Advanced Options__ near the bottom, you have the option to enable _Debug Mode_.
+For logged-in users, this will cause the alert to be displayed at all times, which allows you to see where it will be located.

+Enabling the _Debug Mode_ also provides you with extra information when using the JavaScript console.
+The console can be viewed with [Firebug](http://getfirebug.com/), or the browser's _Developer Tools_.

+= The alert is not displaying at all, help! =

+The alert is not shown if:

+* The visitor is logged in as a WordPress user (with any role), or
+* The visitor is not in one of the defined countries, or
+* The visitor already explicitly opted in/out, or
+* The browser support the "Do Not Track" [(see donotrack.us)](http://donottrack.us) option, and enabled it.

+If the alert is still not being displayed, enable the _Debug Mode_ as described above.

+= How do I change where the alert is displayed? =

+First you need to set __Show Alert__ to _Manually_ on the __Settings__ page.
+In its simplest form, you can use a WordPress shortcode `[cookillian alert]` in a post or page, which will be replaced by the alert if neccesary.

+For slightly more complex use, you insert `<?php cookillian_insert_alert_block(); ?>` in the desired location of your theme.

+= How do I change the appearance of the alert? =

+You can use your own CSS styling through by choosing _Custom_ for the _Alert Styling_ on the __Settings__ page.
+The alert is wrapped in a `.cookillian-alert` class (also when added manually), providing the background and border colors.
+The alert heading is in an `.alert-heading` class and the Yes and No buttons in `.btn-ok` and `.btn-no` respectively.
+If your CSS styling does not appear, you may need to add `!important` to your styling.

+= When I click on "Privacy Policy", nothing happened =

+On the __Settings__ page, you will need to modify the __Alert Text__ by replacing the hash sign (#) within the `<a href="#">` HTML tags to the actual URL of your Privacy Policy (and the "More Information" link).